 Maine Counseling License Requirements

-The northeastern state of Maine is home to 2,000 counselors across the five major practice areas, according to the Bureau of Labor Statistics (BLS).1-5 Prospective licensed professional counselors in Maine will need to understand the state regulations for licensure in their practice area.
+As of May 2021, the northeastern state of Maine is home to over 2,200 counselors across the five major practice areas, according to the Bureau of Labor Statistics (BLS).1-5 Prospective licensed professional counselors in Maine will need to understand the state regulations for licensure in their practice area.
 On this page, you can find information about how to become licensed as a Licensed Clinical Professional Counselor (LCPC) in Maine as well as information about other types of counselors and licensure paths.

 Table of Contents

 - How to Become a Counselor in Maine

 - Licensed Clinical Professional Counselor (LCPC) Licensing Process

 - Additional Counseling Careers and Licenses in Maine

 - Frequently Asked Questions